Leon Mege Six-Prong Tulip Solitaire

 Tiffany Solitaire without Tiffany the Company

-The six-prong solitaire silhouette is not proprietary to any single house.
-What Tiffany & Co. created in 1886 was a market category, not an exclusive design.
-Any competent jeweler can execute a six-prong crown setting.
-Many do it badly.
+The six-prong crown setting is not proprietary to any single jeweler.
+What Tiffany & Co. introduced in 1886 was a market category, not an exclusive design.
+Today, any competent jeweler can make a six-prong crown setting.
+Many do.
+Not all do it well.
+Even Tiffany’s own version, mass-produced by thousands, is not perfect.

 The Tulip™ The Architecture of Light

-Our Tulip™ solitaire is the six-prong crown setting in its most refined form.
-The name is earned: viewed from above, the six prongs curve outward from the basket before turning inward to embrace the girdle, exactly as the petals of a tulip envelop the stamen before bloom.
+Our Tulip™ solitaire is the six-prong crown setting at its most refined.
+Its name is earned: viewed from above, the six prongs radiate from the base, then turn inward to grip the girdle, like tulip petals enveloping the stamen before bloom.

-The prong tips are shaped by hand into delicate points — not the blunt, rounded knobs found on production rings cast in batches of a hundred.
-Each tip is filed and polished individually, so no two Tulip™ rings are identical.
-This is not a flaw.
+The prong tips are shaped into delicate points.
+Not the blunt, rounded knobs found on production rings cast in batches of a hundred.
+Each tip is filed and polished individually, so no two Tulip™ rings are completely identical.
+The slight variations are not a flaw.
 It is the signature of handcraft.

 Choosing the Right Stone for a Six-Prong Setting